What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 How to Get an Interest-Only Mortgage?

 In order to qualify for an interest-only mortgage, certain conditions laid down by mortgage lenders will need to be met.
-It’s often necessary to have a satisfactory credit score and a well-established plan for the repayment of the loan upon maturity.
+It’s often necessary to have a satisfactory credit score and a well-established plan for the mortgage repayment of the loan upon maturity.

 Verification of your income and assets is a requirement.
 Lenders are interested in ensuring your ability to comfortably meet the monthly interest payments.
 Additionally, they may inquire about your strategies involving investments or savings to satisfy the mortgage’s principal amount when the term concludes.